 Level 1 Level 2 Level 3 Level 4 Level 5 Candidate does not relate what was learned from reviewing assessment results to plan and teach the follow-up activity.
-OR Candidate's rationale for the activity choice is not related to content-specific learning goal(s) taught in the learning segment.
+OR Candidate's rationale for the activity choice is not related to content-specific learning goal(s) and ELD goal(s), if appropriate, taught in the learning segment.
 OR Citations from student responses or assessment results are not provided.
 Candidate loosely applies what was learned from reviewing assessment results to plan and teach the follow-up activity.
-OR Candidate's analysis of assessment results is limited and does not reflect class abilities in regard to the content-specific learning goal(s) of the learning segment.
+OR Candidate's analysis of assessment results is limited and does not reflect class abilities in regard to the content-specific learning goal(s) and ELD goal(s), if appropriate, of the learning segment.
 OR Candidate's rationale for the activity choice is unclear.
 OR Citations from student responses or assessment results do not align with why the activity was planned and taught.
 Candidate applies what was learned from an analysis of results from informal assessment, student self-assessment, and formal assessment to plan and teach a content-specific follow-up activity.
-Either: if re-teaching, the candidate provides instruction in a new way to support students to meet content-specific learning goal(s) of activity OR if providing an extension activity, the activity deepens and advances students' learning Candidate provides a clear rationale for the activity choice based on analysis of student responses and assessment results and cites evidence from student responses and assessment results that supports their choice of the follow-up activity.
-All of Level 3, plus: Candidate provides specific adaptations (accommodations and/or modifications) during the activity for individuals to increase access and meaningful engagement to content-specific learning goal(s) and provides rationale for these adaptations (accommodations and/or modifications).
+Either: if re-teaching, the candidate provides instruction in a new way to support students to meet content-specific learning goal(s) and ELD goal(s), if appropriate, of activity OR if providing an extension activity, the activity deepens and advances students' learning in relation to the content-specific learning goal(s) and ELD goal(s), if appropriate Candidate provides a clear rationale for the activity choice based on analysis of student responses and assessment results and cites evidence from student responses and assessment results that supports their choice of the follow-up activity.
+All of Level 3, plus: Candidate provides specific adaptations (accommodations and/or modifications) during the activity for individuals to increase access and meaningful engagement to content-specific learning goal(s) and ELD goal(s), if appropriate, and provides rationale for these adaptations (accommodations and/or modifications).
 All of Levels 3 & 4, plus: Follow-up learning activity, whether a re- teaching or extension activity, is focused on deepening understanding of content knowledge, skills, and/or abilities through age and/or developmentally appropriate higher-order thinking skills (analysis, synthesis, evaluation, interpretation, transfer).
-Candidate follow-up learning activity develops academic language that clearly supports access to content-specific learning goal(s).
+Candidate follow-up learning activity develops academic language that clearly supports access to content-specific learning goal(s) and ELD goal(s), if appropriate.